VisualFP/docs/SA/design_concept/content/poc/desktop_app.typ

 Cons:
 - Every user has to install the application themselves.
-- The application must be built per operating systems.
+- The application must be built per operating system.